This page is designed to answer the following questions:

 - 1.2a Describe your employment rights and responsibilities (Care Certificate, Standard 1: Understand your role)

 As an employee, you have certain rights in your day-to-day employment.
 Conversely, you also have certain responsibilities towards your employer.
-Rights and responsibilities will vary between roles, contacts and seniority, however many will be shared between all employees.
-Here is a list of some of the things that you need to be aware of in your day-to-day role.
+Rights and responsibilities will vary between roles, contacts and seniority; however, many will be shared between all employees.
+Here is a list of some things you need to be aware of in your day-to-day role.

-There are several key pieces of legislation that you should be aware of as an employee.
+You should be aware of several key pieces of legislation as an employee.
 Although you will not be expected to read through all the parliamentary acts in their entirety, you should have a basic understanding of the aspects that apply to you.

 Health & Safety at Work Act 1974

 This act makes employers responsible for the health, safety and welfare of their employees as well as others on work premises and the general public as a whole.
 All employees have the right to expect to work in a safe environment, as far as is practicably possible.
 This doesn’t mean that it will be risk-free – if that were the case, firefighters, for example, would not be able to perform their duty – but all potential hazards should be risk assessed and the risks minimised as much as possible.

 Employers must consult with staff about potential hazards, have reporting procedures in place, and have a policy for how they are dealt with.
 It is the employer’s responsibility to provide employees with any equipment they may need for their job roles, including any Personal Protective Equipment (PPE) and that they have had adequate training.